JiaxiLi1995/Equity_Cost_of_Capital/ECC.md

 Fama-Macbeth second regression estimated lambda represents the expected factor risk premium.
-In this section, we will apply the second step regression to estimate the factor risk premium.
+In this section, we will apply the second step regression on the 48 Portfolios (49 portfolios excluding Other) to estimate the factor risk premium.

 ![](ECC_files/figure-gfm/FM-1.png)<!-- -->![](ECC_files/figure-gfm/FM-2.png)<!-- -->